montanier/nasrine_seraji/README.md

 4h00m : property_friends package implemented, mypy, refacto
 4h15m : fix CI follow up refacto
 4h45m : local train with script (ugly but needed for time constraint)

+future work:
+- publish the docker image to a container registry so that tests are faster.
+- publish the `property_friends` python package: cleaner version handling and code
+- switch to a paid plan on github to have branch protection etc...
+- system test for the api.
+Check that the API is answering correctly for basic queries.
+- proper versioning of the model, e.g. mlwflow or wab